cimbalino/Cimbalino-Toolkit/README.md

 * Send a tweet to [@CimbalinoWP](http://twitter.com/CimbalinoWP) with your query!

 ## FAQ

-### Why do I keep getting NotImplementedExceptions when calling methods from the PCL library?

-The toolkit uses the ["Bait and Switch PCL trick"](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/) from Paul Betts to properly support platform implementations, so please **use NuGet to add the packages to ALL your projects and don't add assemblies manually!**

-### What about Windows Phone 7.x support?

 The Cimbalino Toolkit does not support Windows Phone 7.x, but you can still use the [Cimbalino Windows Phone Toolkit](https://github.com/Cimbalino/Cimbalino-Phone-Toolkit) for that!